Types of Legal Agreements: Everything You Need to Know

 - Nondisclosure agreements.
 These hold one party accountable if they divulge information deemed confidential by the other party to the contract.
 They are also known as confidentiality agreements.

 - Equipment or property leases.
 These set out the conditions and terms for the leasing of equipment or property.
 They may determine deposit amounts, monthly payment amounts, payment schedules, and maintenance requirements, amongst other details.

 This is a contract whose terms have been fulfilled and for which there is nothing more to be done.
 In a certain sense the term “executed contract” is deceptive since in actuality, once the contract is finished, it ceases to exist in anything but a historical sense.

 If you need help understanding the different types of legal agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.